Circuit Fever Author - Snow Leopard

 Arduino Uno R3

-Board itself has:
+The Arduino R3 Board has:

 • 12 input-output pins - These pins can be used to take digital inputs from the outside world and can be used to send digital output to the digital devices.